- Applied Business

 Learning French at EGA is extremely interactive and students are encouraged to be independent, creative and reflective learners.

-The French Department plans for each student to develop confidence in their ability and all students will develop an understanding of how language learning can bring global communities closer together, creating a deeper understanding of other cultures.
+The French Department plans for each student to develop confidence in their ability to communicate in French and all students will develop an understanding of how language learning can bring global communities closer together, creating a deeper understanding of other cultures.

 French at Key Stage 3